aetaati/CMPT433_Project/README.md

 - LCD Menu: Beaglepod displays a menu on the LCD for user interaction, allowing selection of songs, changing settings, connecting to Bluetooth devices, and other functionalities.
 - Song Information Display: The LCD shows the name, artist, and runtime of the current song playing.
 - Volume Control: Users can adjust the volume using the potentiometer.
-- Web Interface: Beaglepod includes a web interface for configuring the song library, adding songs, creating playlists, and interacting with the music player through a user-friendly interface.
+- Web Interface: Beaglepod includes a web interface for adding and deleting songs to interact with the music player through a user-friendly interface.

 ## Building the Project